 - Trim the batting to the right size

 Batting gives the upholstery its cushion-type touch and soft edges.
-You can increase the comfort level of the bed by doubling up the batting.
-Wrap each piece you’ve put the foam over in batting and then cut the batting.
+You can increase the bed’s comfort level by doubling up the batting.
+Wrap each piece you’ve put the foam over in batting, then cut the batting.
 Leave about 8 inches (20.3 centimeters) to pull over the edge.
 The next job is to staple it onto the back.

 - Attach the batting

 Spray approximately 1 foot (30.4 centimeters) of the batting with spray adhesive and place it on a piece with upholstery foam.
 Press down on it and hold it there for a few seconds.
 Then spray some more and repeat until you’ve covered the surface with the batting.

 Wrap the surplus batting around the edges and staple it down about 1 inch (2.6 centimeters) from the edge to keep the batting taut.
 You might have to cut slits in the excess batting if you have to fit it around corners or arches.

 - Wrap the piece with the fabric

 Here comes the exciting part!
 Cut the fabric to the right size and leave about 8 inches around the edges, as you did with the batting.
 Lay the fabric on the floor, table, or another flat surface.
 The pattern side must be facing downwards.
 Then place the bed pieces on the fabric and fold the surplus fabric over the edges.
 Hold it taut and staple the material close to the edges.
 Then staple another 3 to 5 inches (7.6 to 12.7 centimeters) from the edge.

 - Reassemble the bed